BabylonJS/Documentation/content/features/featuresDeepDive/lights/lights_introduction.md

 material.maxSimultaneousLights = 6;
 ```

 But beware!
 By default, all meshes are considered lit by all the lights even they are not physically lit.
 It would be too time consuming to calculate if a mesh can be lit by a light.
 And because with more dynamic lights, Babylon.js will generate bigger shaders which may not be compatible with low end devices like mobiles or small tablets.
-In this case, babylon.js will try to recompile shaders with less lights.
+In this case, babylon.js will try to recompile shaders with fewer lights.

 <Playground id="#IRVAX#0" title="6 Intersecting Point Lights" description="Simple Example with 6 intersecting point lights." image="/img/playgroundsAndNMEs/divingDeeperLightsIntro7.jpg"/>